sirinbaireddy/R_GSOC2018_TestCases/TestCase-Easy.md

 Loading required package: foreach
 Loaded glmnet 2.0-13
 ```
 Before going into the commands of what I did, I will briefly explain the data.
+There are 58 distinct columns in the dataset, 57 of them measuring frequencies of various characters and words.
+45 of those 57 columns measure the percentage of words in the email matching a specific word.
+Six of them measure the percentage of a certain character appearing.
+The remaining three of those 57 columns measure the average word length, longest word, and total number capital letters in each email.
+The 58th and last column of the dataset is a categorical variable having each email recorded as "Spam" or "Not Spam".
+If the email was spam, the email was recorded as a 1.
+If the email was not spam, it was recorded as a 0.
+There are 4601 distinct emails in this dataset, with approximately a third of the emails being spam.